 37-39 |

-Here are the 09 essential steps for successful Sunflower cultivation
+Here are the steps for successful sunflower cultivation:

-Sunflower is adaptable to a wider soil and climatic conditions.
+Sunflower is adaptable to a variety of soil and climatic conditions.
 Ideally, this crop requires a cool climate during germination, warm weather from the seedling stage up to flowering and clear, sunny days during flowering to maturity.
 Sunflower seeds begin to germinate at around 4°C, but a temperature range of 8°C to 10°C is ideal for good germination.
-It requires less than 50 cm of rainfall, making it suitable for areas with moderate water availability.
+It requires less than 50 cm of rainfall, which makes it perfect for areas with moderate water availability.
 In India, sunflowers are cultivated in both the Kharif and Rabi seasons, depending on the region and climate.

 The crop grows well in deep, neutral, and well-drained light soils, as well as in heavy soils.
 The pH requirement of the soil for this crop is between 6.5 and 8.5.
 Low-level and marginal fertility soil is not suitable for cultivation.